This might be suprising for many users

 eXtension): Another C++ programming interface is provided by that

-DwgDirect CAD engine (by
+Teigha CAD engine (by

 OpenDesignAlliance)

-used by Bricscad - this interface can be used by application developers,
+used by BricsCAD - this interface can be used by application developers,

 but the difference to ARX are significant, which requires and enforces a